Remasproblemas/dv2599_project/README.md

 pip install requirements.txt

-Makre sure you have the following files in the same directory
+Make sure you have the following files in the same directory

 main.ipynb
 dataset.csv